AdobeDocs/experience-manager-65.en/help/assets/reuse-assets-using-msm.md

 **Rollout:** An action that pushes the modifications made to the source downstream to its live copies.
 It is possible to update one or more live copies in one go using rollout action.
 See rollout.

 **Rollout config:** Rules that determine which properties are synchronized, how and when.
 These configurations are applied when creating live copies; can be edited later; and a child can inherit rollout configuration from its parent asset.
-For MSM for Assets, use only the Standard rollout config.
-The other rollout configurations are not available for MSM for Assets.
+For MSM for [!DNL Assets], use only the Standard rollout config.
+The other rollout configurations are not available for MSM for [!DNL Assets].

 **Synchronize:** Another action, in addition to rollout, that brings parity between source and its live copy by sending the updates from source to live copies.
 A sync is initiated for a particular live copy and the action pulls the changes from the source.
 Using this action, is possible to only update one of the live copies.
 See synchronize action.